patchamama/prototype-fast-dev-nodeJS-API/README.md

 node tools/update-script.js -r Blogs
 ```

-This would create the folder with contents:
+This would create the folder with the contents:

 <pre>
 Blogs